aaliGit-1/Strings-Java-/README.md

 # Strings-Java-
 Questions on strings using Java <br>
 Question 1: <br>
-Calculate the minimum distance between two strings in an array of strings. <br>
-For solution check minDist.java file
+Calculate the minimum distance between two strings in an array of strings.
+(For solution check minDist.java file)